kevgo/text-runner/documentation/DEVELOPMENT.md

 To get the codebase into a runnable state after cloning:

 - <code type="make/command" dir="..">make setup</code> to install dependencies

+## Folders

+- text-runner-engine: implements the Text-Runner functionality as a library
+- text-runner-cli: a CLI wrapper around the Text-Runner engine, to call Text-Runner in a shell
+- text-runner-features: end-to-end tests for Text-Runner

+Text-Runner plugins are defined in [the readme](../README.md#plugins).

 ## Running tools